willow15/blog_site/README.md

 # blog_site
-It's a simple blog site with Django framework.
+It's a blog site with Django framework.